Valley Hall Effect and Non-Local Resistance in Locally Gapped Graphene

-To test the robustness of the valley-splitting behaviour seen in Fig. \ref{fig_composite}, we perform tight-binding simulations using the patched Green's function approach \cite{settnes2015patched, settnes2016graphenebub}.
-Here a finite dot is embedded into an infinite sheet of graphene, and we perform non-perturbative transport calculations using point-like source probe very far from the dot ({$250 $ nm}) so that the incoming electrons closely resemble a plane wave, as in Fig. \ref{fig_Schem1}a).
-The system Green's functions \cite{power2011SPAGF}, $G(E)$, and lead broadening term ($\Gamma$) give the spectral density of injected states $A(E)= G (E) \Gamma G^+ (E)$, and local current flow in real-space.
-Projecting $A$ onto the pristine graphene basis $|\psi_{\bm{k}} \rangle$ gives a measure of the local distribution of scattered states in k-space, $ \rho(\bm{k})=\left <\psi_{\bm{k}} \right|A\left|\psi_{\bm{k}} \right> $, from which the valley polarisation in real space can be calculated $ \xi_{TB}=\left( \sum_{\bm{k} \in K} \rho(\bm{k})-\sum_{\bm{k}\in K^\prime} \rho(\bm{k})\right) \Big/ \sum_{\bm{k}\in K, K^\prime}\rho(\bm{k}) . $ The analytically-predicted valley polarisation is reproduced numerically.
-At low energies in particular, this holds not only for a uniform dot, but also for non-uniform mass distributions.
-This is shown for a disordered mass term in Fig. \ref{fig_robust}b, where onsite potentials are placed only on 1\% of sites within the dot, but with increased magnitudes to preserve the average mass term.
-A Gaussian distribution $\Delta_G (r)$ with $\sigma=R/2$ and cut-off $R_c = 2R$ is also considered in Fig. \ref{fig_robust}c, with an amplitude such that $ \langle \tilde{\Delta}_G\rangle R_c \approx \tilde{\Delta} R$.
-In both these cases, and for other dot shapes, the valley polarisation is almost identical to the analytic model.
-In particular, the strong valley-splitting features at low energies do not crucially depend on the exact composition of the mass dot.
-A relative insensitivity to the strength, size, composition or shape of the mass regions suggests that experimental realisation of valleytronic devices may be possible through substrate \cite{PhysRevLett.110.046603, woods2014commensurate, jung2015origin} or defect engineering \cite{zhao2011visualizing, lv2012nitrogen, usachov2016large, zabet2014segregation, lawlor2014sublattice, lawlor2014sublattice2, lherbier2013electronic, aktor2016electronic} and with less constraints than for strain-based proposals.
+To test the robustness of the valley-splitting predicted above, we perform tight-binding simulations using the patched Green's function approach \cite{settnes2015patched, settnes2016graphenebub}.
+A finite dot with $R=10\,\mathrm{nm}$ and $V_{A/B} (r< R) = \pm 0.1|t|$ is embedded in an infinite graphene sheet, and we perform transport calculations using a point probe $250 $ nm away so that incoming electrons resemble a plane wave, as in Fig. \ref{fig_Schem1}(a).
+The system Green's functions \cite{power2011SPAGF}, $G(E)$, and lead broadening term, $\Gamma$, give the spectral density of injected states $A(E)= G \Gamma G^+ $ and local current flow in real-space.
+Projecting $A$ onto the graphene basis $|\psi_{\bm{k}} \rangle$ measures the local distribution of scattered states in k-space, $ \rho(\bm{k})=\left <\psi_{\bm{k}} \right|A\left|\psi_{\bm{k}} \right> $, from which the real-space valley polarisation is calculated $ \xi_{TB}=\left( \sum_{\bm{k} \in K} \rho(\bm{k})-\sum_{\bm{k}\in K^\prime} \rho(\bm{k})\right) \Big/ \sum_{\bm{k}\in K, K^\prime}\rho(\bm{k}) . $ The analytic polarisation from Fig. \ref{fig_current}(a) is reproduced numerically \cite{suppmat} not only for a perfect dot, but also for non-uniform mass distributions.
+Fig. \ref{fig_current}(d) shows a disordered case, where $V_{A/B} \ne 0$ only on 1\% of sites within the dot, but with increased magnitudes to preserve the average mass.
+The result, for this and other mass distributions, is almost identical to the analytic, perfect dot prediction.
+Insensitivity to the strength, size or composition of mass regions suggests that realisation of valleytronic devices may be easier to achieve using mass dot engineering than strain-based proposals.